gtzheng/SPUME/README.md

+# Spuriousness-Aware Meta-Learning (SPUME)
-# Spuriousness-Aware Meta-Learning for Learning Robust Classifiers
+This repository provides the official implementation of the algorithm SPUME proposed in the paper "Spuriousness-Aware Meta-Learning for Learning Robust Classifiers  (KDD'24)".
 ## Preparation
 ### Download datasets:
 Download all the datasets and decompress them into individual folders.